-A Week in the Cook Islands: My Unfiltered Travel Journal
+A Week in the Cook Islands: An Unfiltered Travel Journal

-I went to the Cook Islands because a friend said "it's what Fiji used to be before the resorts took over."
-I stayed because by day three I'd forgotten what an email inbox looked like.
+People come to the Cook Islands on the strength of a single line: it's what Fiji used to be before the resorts took over.
+They stay because by day three the email inbox has stopped existing entirely.
 Here's the week, unedited.

 Day 1: Arrival and Muri Lagoon

-Landed at Rarotonga International Airport (RAR) at 2PM.
+You land at Rarotonga International Airport (RAR) around 2PM.
 The airport is the size of a large house.
-No jet bridges — you walk across the tarmac, and the warm air hits you like opening an oven door.
+No jet bridges — you walk across the tarmac, and the warm air hits like opening an oven door.
 Lovely.

-Free airport transfer to Pacific Resort Rarotonga on Muri Beach.
+The free airport transfer drops you at Pacific Resort Rarotonga on Muri Beach.
 Garden room, NZD 250/night.
 The room is fine.
-The lagoon out front is absurd.
-Water so clear it looks photoshopped.
-I dropped my bags and was in the water within 11 minutes.
-Personal record.
+The lagoon out front is absurd — water so clear it looks photoshopped.
+Drop your bags and you'll be in the water within minutes.
+Eleven, if you're keeping score.

-Muri Lagoon is shallow and warm and full of fish.
-Snorkeled for an hour without gear rental (brought my own — tip: always bring your own mask) and saw giant clams, butterfly fish, and what I think was a baby reef shark but might have been a shadow.
+Muri Lagoon is shallow and warm and full of fish — the kind of bath-warm coral shallows you'd otherwise fly to the coral atolls of Lakshadweep to find.
+Snorkel for an hour without renting gear (bring your own mask — always), and giant clams, butterfly fish, and what might be a baby reef shark (or might be a shadow) drift past.
 The coral floor is sharp.
-Needed reef shoes immediately.
-Of course I didn't bring reef shoes.
-Of course.
+You'll want reef shoes immediately.

 Dinner at The Mooring Fish Cafe at Avana Harbor.
-Sashimi platter NZD 28, grilled mahi-mahi NZD 32.
-Both outstanding.
-The mahi-mahi was caught that morning.
-You can taste the difference.
+Sashimi platter NZD 28, grilled mahi-mahi NZD 32 — both outstanding.
+The mahi-mahi was caught that morning, and you can taste the difference.

 Lesson of the day: Buy reef shoes.